 Coast Starlight

 For stunning views of the Pacific Ocean and Cascade Mountains, book a trip on the Coast Starlight.
-You can explore California beaches (Oxnard and Santa Barbara two great stops) and go on outdoor adventures in the Columbia River Gorge.
-Plus, August is a prime time to enjoy wineries and wine tastings at stops along the way, including in/near San Luis Obispo and Paso Robles in California and Eugene and Salem in Oregon.
+You can explore California beaches (Oxnard and Santa Barbara two great stops) and go on outdoor adventures in the Columbia River Gorge (guided day trips from Portland are a great car-free option).
+Plus, August is a prime time to enjoy wineries and wine tastings at stops along the way, including in Paso Robles in California and Eugene and Salem in Oregon.

 Downeaster

-Enjoy fresh lobster and cooler weather with an Amtrak trip to Maine on the Downeaster.
+Enjoy fresh lobster and ocean views with an Amtrak trip to Maine on the Downeaster.
 You can board the train in Massachusetts, including at Boston’s North Station, and there are multiple trains to choose from each day.
 Tip: You can ride Acela or a Northeast Regional train to reach Boston and transfer there to the Downeaster.
-For easy summer fun, travel to Old Orchard Beach.
+For an easy summer vacation, travel to Old Orchard Beach.
 The ocean and the pier pictured above is a short walk away from the Amtrak station.

 Empire Builder

-Summer is the best time to ride the Empire Builder to see the most scenery in the Rocky Mountains and Pacific Northwest during daylight hours.
-This train will also take you to cool places (literally), including Glacier National Park, Whitefish, Minneapolis, St. Paul, Seattle and Portland.
-Wisconsin Dells is also a great family vacation spot with many water parks and scenic boat tours.
+Summer is the best time to ride the Empire Builder to see the Rocky Mountains and Pacific Northwest during daylight hours.
+This train will also take you to cool places (literally), including Glacier National Park, Whitefish, Minneapolis, St. Paul, Chicago, Seattle, and Portland.
+Wisconsin Dells is also a great family vacation spot on the route with many water parks and scenic boat tours.

 Maple Leaf